 Then, lay your clues and treats...

-Depending on how much space you have to play with, you can either fold the clues and set your children to gather them up before reaching a giant chest of confectionary at the end, or you can leave edible treats along the way.
+Depending on how much space you have to play with, you can either fold the clues and get your children to gather them up before reaching a giant chest of confectionary at the end, or you can leave edible clues along the way.
+Pick up some shop-brought treats or rustle up a few of our homemade goodies for kids.

-This is a good opportunity to store sweets that are in danger of melting or spoiling in heat in the fridge.
+This is a good opportunity to store sweets that are in danger of melting in the fridge.

-It goes without saying you don’t want smears of chocolate on bedsheets so for bedroom-based treasure, go for something safely covered.
+It goes without saying you don’t want smears of chocolate on the duvet, so for bedroom-based treasure, go for wrapped chocs and sweets.

-Empty the sink and clean it well to make way for batch number three.
-Use the surface area to lay out a tray or plate of something chunkier.
+Empty the sink and clean it well.
+Use the surrounding work surface to lay out a tray or plate of something chunkier, such as hot cross buns or cupcakes.

 Children’s coat pockets are generally small and shallow, so create long, thin treats to be stood up vertically – wrap them in a little kitchen paper to stop them shedding crumbs.